noeppi-noeppi/WikiX/wiki/libx/docs/config/index.md

 Common configs and client configs.
 Common configs are present on both client and server.
-They are synced from the server to the client, so you can expect the values set on the server, a client is currently playing on.
+They are synced from the server to the client, so a client will always have the values, that are set one the server it is currently playing on.

 Client configs on the other side are only present on the client and won't be synced.